onizuka-dev/articles-migration/SCRIPTS-REFERENCE.md

 **IMPORTANT:** Before running this script, ensure your article follows these structure rules:
 - Only the first paragraph should be in `intro`
 - All remaining content should be in `main_blocks`
-- Consecutive `rich_text` blocks should be combined into one, unless separated by another component
+- ⚠️ **CRITICAL:** Consecutive `rich_text` blocks must be combined into one, unless separated by another component
+- There must be exactly 1 line break (`hardBreak`) between paragraphs, headings, and lists

-See `README-STRUCTURE.md` for complete structure guidelines.
+See `README-STRUCTURE.md` and `README-FORMATTING.md` for complete structure guidelines.

 **Parameters:**
 ```bash